FedDTG:Federated Data-Free Knowledge Distillation via Three-Player Generative Adversarial Networks: Experiments

 We tested the effects of different parts of FedDTG on the final experimental results.
-In FedDTG, the transmission of information between clients mainly comes from two parts: The first part is the global generator \textbf{G}, including the correct classification of the generated images in the Local Adversarial Training stage and the Federated Distillation stage; another part is the average of the soft labels of other clients received from the server, that is, the co-distillation in the Federated Distillation stage.
-As shown in Table \ref{tab:3}, if these two items are removed together, there will be no interaction between clients, and the final result depends entirely on the quality of the Local data.
-If co-distillation is used alone, the whole method is similar to the traditional federated distillation after removing the global teacher model.
-If the global generator \textbf{G} is used alone, it is equivalent to directly expanding the local dataset with the generated images.
-As shown in Figure \ref{figure4}, adding the global generator can reduce the accuracy fluctuation during training because of the expanded local data and adding co-distillation can accelerate the convergence of the whole algorithm.
-Both of them have significantly improved the results. \\
+The transmission of information between clients in FedDTG mainly comes from the global $\mathbf{G}$ and the mutual distillation between clients.
+If mutual distillation is used alone, the whole method is similar to the traditional federated distillation after removing the global teacher model.
+If the global generator $\mathbf{G}$ is used alone, it is equivalent to directly expanding the local dataset with the generated images.
+As shown on the left side of Figure \ref{abl}, the global generator is capable of producing a large number of synthetic samples, expanding the data available for client training and reducing the accuracy fluctuation.
+Through mutual distillation, each model can learn from the knowledge of other clients without directly accessing their data after each training iteration.
+This approach enhances the model's capabilities and further accelerates convergence.
+Both of them have significantly improved the results.